hugivar/hugiOS/README.md

 # NezhOS

-My personal monorepo to serve as the basis of all my personal projects.
+A monorepo that holds all of Nezhivar's open source projects .
 Bootstrapped with Turborepo.

 ## What's inside?

 This turborepo uses [pnpm](https://pnpm.io) as a packages manager.
 It includes the following packages/apps: